 Dealing with tooth sensitivity

 Ice cream, coffee and smoothies are some of the wonderful things in life that can be painful triggers for tooth sensitivity.
-This is a condition characterized by a tingly feeling or a sharp pain affecting all teeth, certain areas of certain teeth or all of one or more teeth.
+This is a condition characterised by a tingly feeling or a sharp pain affecting all teeth, certain areas of certain teeth or all of one or more teeth.

 Causes of tooth sensitivity